 "Jesus H. Christ!"

-But then something happened to me that changed all that.
-In September 2016, I went a cruise along the south of Spain.
-We visited a chapel in Cádiz and in there I noticed painted on the wall these letters: "JHC".
+But then something happened that changed all that for me.
+In September 2016, I went on a cruise along the south of Spain.
+In Cádiz we visited a chapel and in there I noticed painted repeatedly on the wall these letters: "JHC".
 "Jesus H. Christ"?
 In Spain?
-That was no graffiti either, but rather a deliberately painted religious symbol.
-That informed me that there was more to that "strictly American slang expression" than I had thought.
-And true to my nature, I had to research it.
+That was no graffiti either, but rather a deliberately painted religious symbol (eg, the lettering was slightly calligraphic).
+That told me that there was more to that "strictly American slang expression" than I had thought.
+And true to my nature, I had to research it and my research led to writing this page.

 Since I'll be doing a lot of summarizing, you can follow those links to more information and references.